 A network of footpaths mesh the park, rambling over moorland and farmland, dropping through ancient woodland and navigating spectacular clifftops.
 It's a wild landscape, home to a vast range of flora and fauna, including red deer, otters, butterflies and bats.

-Visitors to the area can find refuge in one of the many pretty villages or small towns than span Exmoor – from the coastal settlements of Linton, Lynmouth, Pollock and Combe Martin, to the inland communities of Dulverton, Exford and Simonsbath.
+Visitors to the area can find refuge in one of the many pretty villages or small towns that span Exmoor – from the coastal settlements of Linton, Lynmouth, Porlock and Combe Martin, to the inland communities of Dulverton, Exford and Simonsbath.

-We’ve gathered some our our favourite walking routes inside the national park.
-Click on the links to find out more about the routes, including a path description and map.
+Our guide explores some of the best walks in Exmoor.
+Click on the links to find out more about the routes, including a path descriptions and maps.

 Tarr Steps, Somerset